ehrbase/ehrbase/doc/conformance_testing/EHR_COMPOSITION.md

 **Flow:**

 1. Invoke the create COMPOSITION service with the invalid data from the table upstairs
-2. The result should be negative, and return information about the errors in the provided COMPOSITION
+2. The result should be negative, and return information about the non-existent EHR